justinccdev/jekyll-now/_posts/2018-01-11-hello-again-world.md

  despite [Gartner predicting that 80% of active Internet users would have an avatar in a virtual world by 2011](https://www.gartner.com/newsroom/id/503861), things didn't quite pan out that way.

 Of course, my idea of a break was to throw myself into another area :).
-I'd always been interested in genomics and related topics; being a thorough-going materialist, biology was, in a sense, just another information system to me, albeit one which was vastly more complicated and less tweakable than software!
+I've always been interested in genomics and related topics; being a thorough-going materialist, biology was, in a sense, just another information system to me, albeit one which was vastly more complicated and less tweakable than software.
 So when a job came up on Stack Overflow working on open-source data integration in synthetic biology at the University of Cambridge in the UK with the [InterMine](https://intermine.org) project, I leapt at it and made the move.